Nino Manfredi: Personal life

 Manfredi was married to model Erminia Ferrari from 1955 till his death.
 The couple had a son, Luca (who is a film and television director), and two daughters, Roberta (an actress, television presenter and producer) and Giovanna.
 He had another daughter, Tonina, from a Bulgarian woman.

 From an early age, Manfredi suffered from a biliary disorder which forced him to a very strict diet, and his meals often consisted of just light tea or caffè d'orzo.
 He was an atheist.
 Active in volunteering, in 1991, he was nominated Goodwill Ambassador for UNICEF.

 Legacy

 In 2007, an asteroid (73453 Ninomanfredi) was named after him.
 In 2009, a Nino Manfredi Prize was established at the Nastro d’Argento Awards.
 Manfredi also named a theatre in Ostia, Rome.

 On the occasion of the tenth anniversary of his death, in 2014, Manfredi was remembered by "Nino!", a series of events, held in various places including Los Angeles, New York, Rome and Paris, which included retrospectives, exhibitions, and the staging of an unreleased play of Manfredi.

+In 2017, his son Luca Manfredi directed a biographical film about Manfredi's early years, In arte Nino; Manfredi was played by Elio Germano, while Miriam Leone played his wife Erminia.